 But let’s say that such considerations have been discussed in certain journal articles and books, and I’ve missed it.
 Would this show I was wrong about the stultifying atmosphere in the profession surrounding open discussion of these matters?
 I think not.
-The fact that a particular view is articulated in journals or books is completely compatible with their being a general strong social pressure not to articulate that position, especially since social pressures can become newly pressing in certain contexts.
+The fact that a particular view is articulated in journals or books is completely compatible with there being a general strong social pressure not to articulate that position, especially since social pressures can become newly pressing in certain contexts.
 The fact that my own essays have met with such outrage in some quarters seems to me clear proof of this pressure (NB I haven’t even argued for a Gender Critical position!
 I’ve just argued that there should be room for such argument).
 The fact that in Mari Mikkola’s, SEP survey ‘Feminist Perspectives on Sex and Gender’, Gender Critical views (or even views which don’t take themselves to be explicitly Gender Critical) are criticised in a way implied to be damning, is another sign.
 Or, should you prefer a more current example: to date, on the UK-based site whose tagline is ‘News Feminist Philosophers can use’, there has been no discussion of the self-identification issue that I can find.
 Up until two weeks ago, the term ‘TERF” was freely used there, without quotations.
 As I write, a recent post on site (put there since I started writing, in fact) touts for signatories to an open letter describing the organisation ‘A Woman’s Place UK’ as a ‘platform for hate speech’ ‘solely committed to campaigning against trans rights’.
 ‘A Woman’s Place UK’ is an organisation set up to discuss concerns about the Gender Recognition Act, mostly in relation to self-identification and women-only spaces and groups.
 To assume that trans women have the ‘right’ to enter such spaces is precisely what is in question, of course.
 Its speakers include trans women, trade unionists, domestic violence survivors and those who work with them, and second wave feminists.
 Its meetings have met with aggressive protesting and in a couple of recent cases, violence.

 The next part of Bettcher’s essay concerns three alleged presuppositions of mine.
 The first is that, according to me,